top of page

 Legislative Priorities

-ASSURE ADEQUATE REVENUE for essential services while promoting equitable and progressive tax policy.
+ASSURE ADEQUATE REVENUE for all levels of government to provide essential services while promoting equitable and progressive tax policy.
 Access federal funds for infrastructure and other Oregonians’ needs.

 ADDRESS THE CLIMATE EMERGENCY by supporting 2017-2021 Carbon/Climate Executive Orders, net zero greenhouse gas emissions before 2050 while ensuring environmental justice with a just transition for workers and impacted communities.